 We obtain a lower bound for the first term on the RHS:

-where the second inequality follows from the fact that $\psi_i$ is non-decreasing and the second to last inequality follows from Lemma \ref{lm:berry-esseen-uni}.
-By the result in part (i), we can bound the ex ante budget from above by
+where the second inequality follows from the fact that $\psi$ is non-decreasing and the second to last inequality follows from Lemma \ref{lm:berry-esseen-uni}.
+By the result in part (i), we can bound the ex-ante budget from above by